beucismis/ozgursozluk/README.md

 - View Topics, Entries & Authors – browse content and contributors
 - Gündem & Debe Page Support – full support for special pages
 - Hide Displaying – favorite count, author and entry date
+- Entry Images - display images directly from the source
 - 8 Built-in Themes – customize the look with 8 themes
 - Self-Hosted, Ad-Free & Lightweight – fast, simple, and private on your server
 - Responsive Design – optimized for mobile and small screens